Soben/chrislagasse.com/posts/fly-io-with-php-apache.md

 RUN sed -ri -e 's!/var/www/html!/var/www/html/public!g' /etc/apache2/apache2.conf /etc/apache2/conf-available/*.conf
 ```

-Tells Apache to use the `/public` folder as the site root instead of `/html`
+These two lines are regex and it tells Apache to use the `/public` folder as the site root instead of `/html`

 ```docker
 WORKDIR /var/www/html